CHANDRA92/QuizMaker/README.md

 ### Student
 - Create account (No Approval Required By Admin, Can Login After Signup)
 - After Login, Can See How Many Courses/Exam And Questions Are There In System On Dashboard.
-- Can Give Exam Any Time, There Is No Limit On Number Of Attempt.
+- Can not Give Exam Any Time, There Is  Limit On Number Of Attempt.
 - Can View Marks Of Each Attempt Of Each Exam.
 - Question Pattern Is MCQ With 4 Options And 1 Correct Answer.
 ---